cbisiere/tiny-prolog2/README.md

 ```

-As shown in Colmerauer (1982), Prolog II (version 1) accepts optional contraints to rules and queries:
+As shown in Colmerauer (1982), Prolog II (version 1) accepts optional constraints to rules and queries:

 ```
 constraint = term, ("=" | "#"), term ;